Degree Completion Checklist

 PROGRAM OF STUDY CHANGE FORM—This form is used to change electives, etc. on your approved degree program.
 Its purpose is to substitute, add, or delete courses from your program and must be signed by you and your advisor before being sent to the Graduate School.
 If you are substituting a transfer course from another institution, an official transcript from that university must be sent to the Graduate School.

 TRANSFER CREDITS—Transfer credits must meet the criteria as specified in the current graduate catalog.
-When sending transcripts, send them directly to Western Kentucky University, the Graduate School, 1906 College Heights Blvd. #11010, Bowling Green, KY 42101-1010.
+When sending transcripts, send them directly to Western Kentucky University, either via an approved electronic transfer method, or to The Graduate School, 1906 College Heights Blvd. #11010, Bowling Green, KY 42101-1010.

 THESIS/SPECIALIST PROJECT/DISSERTATION—You must submit your thesis/project/dissertation by the listed deadline.
 The thesis/project/dissertation must be in final form and approved by all members of your committee.
 During any semester/summer term in which the thesis/project /dissertation is being actively pursued or is submitted, you must be enrolled in graduate course work or Maintaining Matriculation (600 for thesis; 700 for specialist project; 800 for dissertation).

-COMPREHENSIVE EXAM/FORM E—The comprehensive examination/thesis must be satisfactorily completed.
+COMPREHENSIVE EXAM/CAPSTONE COMPLETION—The comprehensive examination/thesis must be satisfactorily completed.
 The major advisor must be contacted regarding the scheduling of the written/oral examination.
 Written comprehensive exam applications can be obtained from your department of study.
-The Form E is a report to the Graduate School verifying successful completion of the comprehensive exam and must be submitted by the program advisor.
+This is a report to the Graduate School verifying successful completion of the comprehensive exam and must be submitted by the program advisor.

 APPLICATION FOR GRADUATION—This application should be submitted on TopNet with the appropriate fee for the degree at least one semester prior to the date on which the degree is to be conferred.
 If you wish your name to appear in the commencement program, you must submit the Application for Graduation fee by the deadline printed in the schedule bulletin.